-Section 7.05.26 Records of Dismissal Required in Court File [7-2-13]
+Section 5.70.033 Records of Dismissal Required in Court File [7-2-13]

 The Nez Perce Tribe does not favor dismissal of domestic violence charges, thus when the Prosecutor moves to dismiss a domestic violence charge against a defendant, the Prosecutor shall provide specific reasons for the dismissal to the court.
 If the dismissal is based on the unavailability of the alleged victim or any witness, the Prosecutor shall indicate why such person(s) are unavailable and why the case cannot be prosecuted without the individuals.
-When a court dismisses criminal charges or a prosecutor moves to dismiss charges against a defendant accused of a crime involving domestic violence or family violence, the specific reasons for the dismissal must be recorded in the court file.
-The prosecutor shall indicate the specific reason why the case cannot or will not be prosecuted.

-Section 7.05.27 Dismissal of Criminal Case Prohibited Because Civil Compromise Reached [7-2-14]
+Section 5.70.034 Dismissal of Criminal Case Prohibited Because Civil Compromise Reached [7-2-14]